valeriangalliat/virtualis-client/api.md

 Arrays
 ------

-Some requests returns arrays.
+Some requests returns array-like structures.
 This is done with a `Total` response parameter, and multiple parameters ending with an integer representing the offset.

 Example: